ismarapw/nongschat-app/README.md

 # NongsChat Application
 Welcome to my first full stack javascript project repository.
 In this project i tried to make a realtime chat application which is utilized socket.io.
 I learn a lot of things when i'm trying to make this project, because this is my first project using full javascript technologies.

-In the client side, i used react which i learned a lot of react things such as reachHooks, props, routes, states and all of the basic behaviour of react.
+In the client side, i used react which i learned a lot of react things such as reactHooks, props, routes, states and all of the basic behaviour of react.
 In the server side, i used node.js (express) to make the RestAPI.
 As mentioned before, in the server side (node js) i learned a lot as well, such as how to make a middleware, route and how to organize the Model View Controller (MVC) structure from scratch.

 <br>